Robinlovelace/cycle-hire-inclusive/README.md

 uniformly, with Phase 2 expanding into Tower Hamlets, to the East of the scheme and Phase 3 into areas south of the river such as Wandsworth and Clapham Junction in Southwest central London.
-It seems that particular areas such as the area to the east of Hackney in the far northeast of the plot, and the cluster of docking stations going to Brixton in the central south region of the map, were targeted deliberately.
+It seems that particular areas such as the area to the east of Hackney in the far north-east of the plot, and the cluster of docking stations going to Brixton in the central south region of the map, were targeted deliberately.
 It is interesting to note that these demographically diverse geographic